 Honestly, there’s not a ton to know about resume outlines, and we aren’t here to insult your intelligence.
 So, we’ll get right to it—giving you the info and tools you came for so you can get going with a strong and successful job hunt!

-Download a Resume Outline for Any Job
+Download These Resume Outline Examples for Any Job

 At a minimum, your resume outline should include your contact information and job title, your work experience, education, and skills.
 You can also add optional sections depending on your experience and desired job, including a career objective, resume summary, projects, activities, and hobbies/interests specifically for your resume.